RahimUllah001/Generate_Image_Captcha_using_python/README.md

 # CAPTCHA Generation in Python

-This guide demonstrates how to generate a CAPTCHA image using Python's `captcha` library.
-CAPTCHA images are used to prevent bots from submitting forms or performing automated actions.
+How to generate a CAPTCHA image using Python's `captcha` library.
+CAPTCHA images prevent bots from submitting forms or performing automated actions.
 We will create a simple script that generates a random string and renders it as an image.

 ## Prerequisites